saltstack/salt/doc/ref/configuration/minion.rst

     proxy_password: obolus

 .. conf_minion:: no_proxy

 ``no_proxy``
 ------------

-.. versionadded:: 2018.3.0
+.. versionadded:: Fluorine

 Default: ``[]``

 List of hosts to bypass HTTP proxy

 .. note::
     This key does nothing unless proxy_host etc is configured, it does not support any kind of wildcards.

 .. code-block:: yaml

     no_proxy: [ '127.0.0.1', 'foo.tld' ]